aws-samples/sagemaker-genai-hosting-examples/workshop/inference/lab4/README.md

----
+## title
-title: "Lab 4b: Deploying with Whisper ASR on SageMaker"
+Lab 4b: Deploying with Whisper ASR on SageMaker
-weight: 33
----

 ## Introduction
 In this hands-on lab, we'll explore deploying production-ready Automatic Speech Recognition (ASR) models using Amazon SageMaker's HuggingFace PyTorch container.
 We'll implement  OpenAI's Whisper ASR model as distinct endpoints.
 Using SageMaker's flexible serving infrastructure, we'll demonstrate how to handle image tasks through our vision endpoint and audio transcription through our Whisper ASR endpoint.
 This lab focuses on practical implementation aspects, from model artifact organization to creating robust inference pipelines that can handle real-world deployment scenarios for each model type.